Home

 Weather in the Philippines is unique.
 Do you remember the burning heat of the sun during summer?
 There is nothing like it, isn't it?
 If you are in the colder part of the world, being in the Philippines at this time of the year is a relief.
 You only have to wear thin layer of clothes!

+Beaches in the Philippines are favorites also, with Boracay topping the list.
 This place has the best beaches in the planet.
 If you've been there, you know what I mean.
+Or go there.
+Nightlife makes it more exciting to enjoy the sea, the moon and the stars.

-Pinoys abroad miss traditional
+Pinoys abroad miss traditional Filipino foods

 It is not easy to get Filipino foods during meals and merienda abroad.
 Adobo, lechon, kaldereta, paellas, siopao, danggit and other dishes are uniquely Pinoy.
-And special occasions and Christmas in the Philippines are the best time to indulge with traditional Filipino foods.
+And special occasions and Christmas in the Philippines (including Manila) are the best time to indulge with traditional Filipino foods.

 Photo credit: Arcade/en.wikipedia.org